 Here’s why you should join them in that effort, even if you’re not nearly as wealthy:

 - Testing the assumptions of a financial plan can help confirm it’s right for you or identify any ways it could jeopardize your goals and put you at risk.

 - High level stress testing involves a systematic process that examines goals, changing scenarios and costs to determine the right course of action.

-- Individuals and families don’t have to be outrageously wealthy to benefit from a financial stress test.
+- Individuals and families don’t have to be outrageously wealthy to benefit from a financial Stress Test.

 Stress Testing is a very powerful form of a second opinion.
 Getting a second opinion is very characteristic of successful family offices.
-More than nine out of ten single family office senior executives we surveyed had stress tested financial services and solutions they were considering for the affluent family clients over the past five years.
+More than nine out of ten single family office senior executives we surveyed had stress tested financial services and solutions they were considering for their affluent family clients over the past five years.